UnifiedPush/documentation/content/users/apps.md

 ¹ App-specific documentation should not be needed.
 Compatible apps should just work after [installing a UnifiedPush distributor](../distributors/).

 ² UnifiedPush is designed to work with any distributor.
-Some apps' documentation suggest particular ones but you might prefer to follow the generic advice on [installing UnifiedPush](../distributors/).
+Some apps' documentation suggest particular ones but you might prefer to follow the generic advice on [installing a UnifiedPush distributor](../distributors/).

 The following is a list of applications that have some work in progress regarding UnifiedPush support.